Pirmayr/Run2/Commands.md

 #### averageof
 computes the average of the arguments
 #### createdirectory
+creates a directory
 |Name|Description|
 |---|---|
 |directory|directory|
 #### deletedirectory
+deletes a directory
 |Name|Description|
 |---|---|
 |directory|directory|
 #### dir
+returns the output of the dir-command of windows
 |Name|Description|
 |---|---|
 |directory|directory|
 #### directoryexists
+tests if a directory exists
 |Name|Description|
 |---|---|
 |directory|directory|